dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 1. Now go to your Databricks workspace

-    To get there from the Azure Portal, search for "Databricks" and select your Databricks and click "Launch Workspace".
+    To get there from the Azure Portal, search for "Databricks", select your Databricks, and click "Launch Workspace".

 2. In the top right corner, click on your email address and go to "Manage Account"

 3. Go to "Data" and click on "Create Metastore"

     Name your metastore and select a region.
-    If you'd like to set up a storage container for the whole metastore you can add your ADLS URL and Access Connector Id here.
+    If you'd like to set up a storage container for the whole metastore, you can add your ADLS URL and Access Connector Id here.
 You can also do this on a granular level when creating the catalog.

-    In the next step assign your metastore to your workspace.
+    In the next step, assign your metastore to your workspace.

 4. Go back to your workspace and click on "Catalog" in the left-hand menu